-- 1. Provide narrative description of system type, energy savings, and payback period. - 2.
+- 1. Provide a description of system type, energy savings, and payback period. - 2.
 Describe reason for system selection why chosen system is better than alternatives, considering issues such as performance, efficiency, reliability, flexibility, simplicity, expandability, cost, payback period, utility company incentives, and owner preference. - 3.
 Describe how system meets the OPR.

-At their discretion, the building official confirms demonstrated compliance at Plan Review by either:
+The building official confirms compliance at plan review by either:

 - 1. Receipt of a copy of the BOD document (optional). - 2.
-Receipt of a completed NRCC-CXR-01-E indicating the BOD was reviewed at the Design Review Kickoff attesting that the BOD has been completed and meets the requirements of the OPR.
+Receipt of a completed NRCC-CXR-E indicating the BOD was reviewed at the design review kickoff attesting that the BOD has been completed and meets the requirements of the OPR.

-12.4 Design Phase Review
+13.4 Design Phase Review

 - 1. Design reviewer requirements are based on the project size and complexity of the mechanical systems, as follows: - a.
-For newly constructed buildings less than 10,000 square feet, design phase review may be completed by the design engineer. - b.
-Newly constructed buildings between 10,000 and 50,000 square feet, it may be completed by either an in-house engineer to the design firm but not associated with the building project, or a third party design engineer. - c.
-For newly constructed buildings larger than 50,000 square feet or buildings with complex mechanical systems, an independent review by a third party design engineer id required. - 2.
+For newly constructed buildings less than 10,000 square feet, design phase review may be completed by the engineer or architect of record. - b.
+For newly constructed buildings between 10,000 and 50,000 square feet, it may be completed by a qualified in-house engineer or architect with no other project involvement or a third party engineer, architect, or contractor. - c.
+For newly constructed buildings larger than 50,000 square feet or buildings with complex mechanical systems, an independent review by a third-party engineer, architect, or contractor. - 2.
 Design Review.
 During the schematic design phase of the building project, the owner or owner's representative, design team and design reviewer must meet to discuss the project scope, schedule and how the design reviewer will coordinate with the project team.
-The building owner or owner's representative shall include the Design Review Checklist in the Certificate of Compliance documentation (see §10-103). - 3.
+The building owner or owner's representative must include the Design Review Checklist in the Certificate of Compliance (see §10-103). - 3.
 Construction Documents Design Review.
-The design review compliance documents list the items that shall be checked by the design reviewer during the construction document review.
-The completed compliance documents shall be returned to the owner and design team for review and sign-off.
-The building owner or owner's representative shall include the design review compliance documents in the Certificate of Compliance documentation (see §10-103).
+The design review forms list the items that must be checked by the design reviewer during the construction document review.
+The completed forms must be returned to the owner and design team for review and sign-off.
+The building owner or owner's representative must include the design review forms in the Certificate of Compliance (see §10-103).

-The intent of design phase review is to improve compliance with the Energy Standards, encourage adoption of best practices in design, and lead to designs that are constructible and maintainable.
+The intent of design phase review is to improve compliance with the Energy Code, encourage adoption of best practices in design, and lead to designs that are constructible and maintainable.